FEMA and HHS Announce Resources and Tips to Address Extreme Heat Sweeping the Nation

 Recognize and Act if Signs of Heat-Related Illnesses.
 Know the signs of heat-related illnesses (heat exhaustion and heat stroke) and ways to respond.

 Heat Exhaustion: If you or someone else is showing symptoms of heat exhaustion and need medical attention, contact a health care provider for advice.
-If possible, move the person suffering from heat exhaustion into in a cool, shaded area; misting them with cool water while fanning them; give them water to drink and elevate their feet.
-Signs of heat exhaustion include heavy sweating, paleness, muscle cramps, tiredness, weakness, fast or weak pulse, dizziness, headache, fainting, nausea, and vomiting.
+If possible, move the person suffering from heat exhaustion into a cool, shaded area; mist them with cool water while fanning them; give them water to drink and elevate their feet.
+Signs of heat exhaustion include heavy sweating, paleness, muscle cramps, tiredness, weakness, fast or weak pulse, dizziness, headache, fainting, nausea and vomiting.

 Heat Stroke: If you or someone else is showing symptoms of heat stroke, call 9-1-1 and follow 9-1-1 recommendations.
 Stay until emergency services arrive.
 While waiting for help, if possible: move the person suffering from heat stroke into a cool, shaded area; remove any outer clothing; place a cold wet cloth or ice pack on the head, neck, armpits and groin, or soak the person’s clothing with cool water; elevating their feet.